 Now, with his own School and Conservatory, he delights in passing on what he has learned over the years in the dance world.
 He looks forward to participating in the dance education of the next generations and gains great rewards from teaching with his passion and innate love of dance.

 Continuing that passion and love, in 2016, Mr. Feray began collaborations with the Kravis Center for the Performing Arts in West Palm Beach.
 Paris Ballet and Dance was the only dance school in the area to be invited to perform a classical work in the Kravis Center's 25th Anniversary Community Gala in October 2016.
-Most importantly, the collaboration also included Mr. Feray bringing the most internationally renowned French Master Teachers for one week, first time in the United States --Magnifique Ballet Intensive -- in 2017.
+Most importantly, the collaboration also included Mr. Feray has been hand-picked by Charles Jude to teach at "Stage International de Danse d'Arcachon" (South Eastern Coast of France near Bordeaux) in 2018.
+He also brought the most internationally renowned French Master Teachers for one week, first time in the United States -- Magnifique Ballet Intensive in 2017.
+Magnifique Ballet Winter Intensive continued in 2018 and has now become a major ballet winter intensive in the country!

 In 1990, Jean-Hugues was hired by Rudolph Nureyev to perform in his version of Cinderella, which premiered at the San Carlo Theatre in Naples, Italy.
 In 1991, Pierre Lacotte hired him for the National Ballet of Nancy, where he performed for seven years